Gingivectomy Pittsburg CA

 The following are some reasons a gingivectomy might be needed:

-Cosmetics: To make the teeth look normal in size when the gum is covering too much of it, making the teeth look longer and more proportional.
+Cosmetics: To make the teeth look normal in size when the gum is covering too much of them, making the teeth look longer and more proportional.

 Functional/Esthetics: To remove excess gum tissue (gingival overgrowth) that has formed as a result of certain drugs such as anti-seizure and organ-transplant medications, and certain high blood pressure medications.